DonAdam2/webpack-react-boilerplate/README.md

   **Notes**:

-  - It's better to use the local `node_modules` version of prettier instead of a global one.
-This is to avoid version conflicts (in case the globally installed version does not match the version specified in `package.json`).
+  - It's better to use the local `node_modules` version of prettier instead of a global one, to avoid version conflicts (in case the globally installed version does not match the version specified in `package.json`).

   2- Follow the next steps to set up **prettier** and **eslint** in **_VS Code_**: